Datylon

 1. You can start from a dummy sheet/an empty sheet and copy-paste your own data into it.

-2. You can upload a file from your account on our Datylon platform if you have some data stored there.
+2. You can upload a file from the Datylon Report Studio if you have some data stored there.

 3. You can upload a locally saved file.